spinedaz/Website/README.md

 Hello all!

-I am Sara, a forestry engineer from the National University of Colombia.
+I am Sara, a forestry engineer from the National University of Colombia, currently enrolled in the the erasmus mundus master's program <a href="https://sites.uef.fi/europeanforestry/">European Forestry</a>.

 <!-- wp:paragraph -->
 <p>I worked for a few years as an environmental consultant in my country Colombia, where I discovered my passion for fragmentation and landscape connectivity.
 Furthermore, in the <a href="https://www.udl.cat/ca/es/">University of Lleida</a>, the school I chose for the second year of my master, I learned about modeling forests and most important I had my first encounters with R.</p>